mikey-t/dotnet-react-generator/readme.md

 ## NPX Gotchas

 - Depending on what version of npm you have installed, if you have run the npx command before and there's a new version available, `npx` won't get the new version unless you explicitly add `@latest` (or specific version) to the command, or explicitly clear your npx cache.
+- Sometimes even when using `@latest` npx still won't pull down a new version unless you also pass the `--ignore-existing` option.
 - If you run npx within an existing node project it will look in the project-local node_modules bin and won't find dotnet-react-generator.
 You must run it from a non-node project directory.

 ## Development